 Now, let’s dive into the specifics of how mindfulness can help speech therapy in a variety of ways below.

 1. Mindfulness For Aphasia

-Speech therapy for aphasia involves improving receptive and expressive language often through traditional language approaches.
+Speech therapy for aphasia involves improving your receptive and expressive language.

-New theories focusing on improving the treatment of aphasia involve considering the whole cognitive picture that may affect auditory comprehension, not just linguistic factors.
+New theories for the treatment of aphasia involve considering the whole cognitive picture that may affect auditory comprehension, not just linguistic factors.